im7ps/web_server/README.txt

 To-do:
     il nome di un file potrebbe contenere le parentesi graffe, aggiungere controllo che non faccia tenere in conto delle parentesi graffe dopo l escape code '\'
+    **Make a function to read read the request and respond to the client** Last commit:
+    Added a new function (C like) to parse the buffer given by recv() function.